Hey everybody, and welcome to PT Pioneer. This is your one-stop-shop for career reviews and guidance in health and fitness.

 - Don’t attempt to diagnose or treat any medical conditions through your practice.

 - Don’t go outside of your scope of qualification and expertise.
-It’s tempting to tack on things like barre and yoga, but unless you’ve specifically trained in those fields, stick to Pilates.
+It’s tempting to tack on things like barre and yoga, but stick to Pilates unless you’ve specifically trained in those fields.

-Pilates is an exciting way to enter the fitness market and a great complement to your existing fitness services.
+Pilates is an exciting way to enter the fitness market and complements your existing fitness services.

-The health benefits are second to none, especially when you consider the mental benefits.
+The health benefits are second to none, especially considering the mental benefits.

 Certifying as a Pilates instructor is essential, so make sure to grab the credentials that suit you.

-I hope this article has helped you gain clarity when it comes to working as a Pilates instructor.
+I hope this article has helped you gain clarity about working as a Pilates instructor.

 If you have any questions, make sure to leave a comment below, and I’ll get right to it.